The bane of any researcher in the field of

 Vancouver resident, is sympathetic to and believing of his

 female patient.
-This lady, a minister within her church, has
+This lady, a minister within her church,

-a detailed history of "visitor" involvement.
-Her
+has a detailed history of "visitor" involvement.
+Her story

-losing her job with a major national banking firm.
+her job with a major national banking firm.

 Paradoxically, this same lady went to see a